ymiro/Yeoman-Ui/README.md

 If we examine the syntax we can see it’s mainly constructed out of ”html tags” and “css selectors” alongside special characters that bounds the connection (logic) between them.
 This makes it easy to use for any one who knows html and css, specialy web developers.

+Emmet is very flexible and can be expanded to meet your needs by allowing you to:
+* Add your own or update existing snippets.
+* Change behavior of some Emmet filters and actions.
+* Define how generated HTML/XML should look.

+Lets sse some nice shortcuts